 For each of its MAC entities advertised within the MMS element the state for any other AP or PCP which is State 3 or State 4 prior to the association request shall be set to State 2.

-If an Association Response frame is received with a status code other than SUCCESS or the association fails to complete within dot11AssociationResponseTimeout the state for the AP or PCP shall be set to State 2, and the MLME shall issue an MLME-ASSOCIATE.confirm primitive to inform the SME of the failure of the association.
+If an Association Response frame is received with a status code other than SUCCESS or the association fails to complete within dot11AssociationResponseTimeout, the state for the AP, AP MLD, or PCP shall be set to State 2, and the MLME shall issue an MLME-ASSOCIATE.confirm primitive to inform the SME or MLDME or SME, respectively, of the failure of the association.
 The status code returned in the Association Response frame indicates the cause of the failed association attempt.
-Any misconfiguration or parameter mismatch, e.g., data rates required as basic rates that the STA did not indicate as supported in the STA’s Supported Rates and BSS Membership Selectors element, shall be corrected before the SME issues an MLME-ASSOCIATE.request primitive for the same AP or PCP.
-If the status code indicates the association failed because of a reason that is not related to configuration (e.g., the AP or PCP is unable to support additional associations) and the Association Response frame does not include a Timeout Interval element with Timeout Interval Type equal to 3 the SME shall not issue an MLME-ASSOCIATE.request primitive for the same AP or PCP until a period of at least 2 s has elapsed.
-If the status code indicates the association failed and the Association Response frame contains a Timeout Interval element with Timeout Interval Type equal to 3, the SME shall not issue an MLME-ASSOCIATE.request primitive for the same AP or PCP until the period specified in the Timeout Interval element has elapsed.
+Any misconfiguration or parameter mismatch, e.g., data rates required as basic rates that the STA did not indicate as supported in the STA’s Supported Rates and BSS Membership Selectors element, shall be corrected before the SME, MLDME or SME issues an MLME-ASSOCIATE.request primitive for the same AP, AP MLD, or PCP, respectively.
+If the status code indicates the association failed because of a reason that is not related to configuration (e.g., the AP or PCP is unable to support additional associations) and the Association Response frame does not include a Timeout Interval element with Timeout Interval Type equal to 3 the SME, MLDME, or SME shall not issue an MLME-ASSOCIATE.request primitive for the same AP, AP MLD, or PCP, respectively, until a period of at least 2 s has elapsed.
+If the status code indicates the association failed and the Association Response frame contains a Timeout Interval element with Timeout Interval Type equal to 3, the SME, MLDME, or SME shall not issue an MLME-ASSOCIATE.request primitive for the same AP, AP MLD, or PCP, respectively, until the period specified in the Timeout Interval element has elapsed.

-If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and RSNA is required, and FILS authentication was not used(11ai), then the SME shall perform a 4-way handshake to establish an RSNA.
-As a part of a successful 4-way handshake, the SME (11ai)shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
+If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and RSNA is required, and FILS authentication was not used(11ai), then the SME or MLDME shall perform a 4-way handshake to establish an RSNA.
+As a part of a successful 4-way handshake, the SME or MLDME (11ai)shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
 If an MLME-ASSOCIATE.confirm primitive is received with a ResultCode of SUCCESS, and FILS authentication was used, then the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive(11ai).

 Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive, the MLME shall set the state of the STA to State 4.

-AP or PCP association receipt procedures
+AP, AP MLD, or PCP association receipt procedures

-Upon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure:
+Upon receipt of an Association Request frame from a STA, a non-AP MLD, or a STA, the AP, AP MLD, or PCP, respectively, shall use the following procedure:

-The MLME shall issue an MLME-ASSOCIATE.indication primitive to inform the SME of the association request.
-The SME shall issue an MLME-ASSOCIATE.response primitive addressed to the STA identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
-If the association is not successful, the SME shall indicate a specific reason for the failure to associate in the ResultCode parameter.
+The MLME shall issue an MLME-ASSOCIATE.indication primitive to inform the SME or MLDME of the association request.
+The SME or MLDME shall issue an MLME-ASSOCIATE.response primitive addressed to the STA or MLD identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
+If the association is not successful, the SME or MLDME shall indicate a specific reason for the failure to associate in the ResultCode parameter.
 Upon receipt of the MLME-ASSOCIATE.response primitive, the MLME shall transmit an Association Response frame.

-If the state for the STA is 1 and the STA is a non-DMG STA, the SME shall refuse the association request by issuing an MLME-ASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.
+If the state for the STA is 1 and the STA is a non-DMG STA or the state of the non-AP MLD is 1, the SME or MLDME, respectively, shall refuse the association request by issuing an MLME-ASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.